MaudBoucherit/geek_sw_vs_st/proposal.md

 - What is your gender?
 - Which continent would you identify yourself with?
 - What is the main sector of your job/education background?
+- Are you currently enrolled in the MDS program at UBC.

 ## About confounding variables
 We decided to incorporate confounding variables gender, age, continent and sector of activity because we want to have information about who answered our survey so we can identify any possible bias in the sample.